 The Orthopaedic Research and Education Foundation (OREF) is also accepting applications for a new grant: the OREF Perioperative Surgical and Medical Home Patient Safety Research Grant.
 This grant encourages proposals in support of high quality research that addresses the perioperative surgical and medical home as they relate to patient safety in orthopaedics.
 Funding is $135,000 over two years.
-Apply here before March 14, 2017!
+Apply for the grant.

 Stay Connected to ASA and ARS

 Be sure to follow ASA’s Twitter feed (@ASALifeline) and Tom Miller, Director of Analytics and Research Services (@TRMiller1), and use the hashtag #ASAARS to promote the department’s work.